 Loss of Appetite in the Elderly: Causes and Treatment

-Loss of appetite, or anorexia, is an umbrella term that encompasses a variety of health problems that lead to a lack of desire to eat and as a result, poor dietary intake.
+Medically known as anorexia, loss of appetite is an umbrella term that encompasses a variety of health problems that lead to a lack of desire to eat and as a result, poor dietary intake.
 It can range from not feeling hungry, feeling hungry but not wanting to eat, to being afraid of food and eating.
+Unmanaged appetite loss can lead to malnutrition, which occurs when your body experiences a deficiency in one or more nutrients.

 2. When to See a Doctor for Loss of Appetite?

-Almost everyone experiences temporary poor appetite at times – when we have the flu, when we go through a stressful time, or feel overwhelmed with anxiety.
-Often, appetite comes back when we recover from the flu or feel more relaxed.
-However, when poor appetite persists and manifests with other symptoms, such as prolonged fatigue, loss of weight, loss of smell or taste, feeling of nausea, vomiting, or digestive issues like abdominal pain, diarrhoea or constipation, may indicate a medical condition that needs to be examined by a doctor.
+However, when poor appetite persists and manifests with other symptoms, such as prolonged fatigue, loss of weight, loss of smell or taste, feeling of nausea, vomiting, or digestive issues like abdominal pain, diarrhoea or constipation, it may indicate a medical condition that needs to be examined by a doctor.

-3. Causes and Risk Factors of Appetite Loss
+3. Causes of Appetite Loss

 3.1.
 Oral Conditions and Swallowing Difficulty